mazenmagdii/PDF-QA-System-with-Mistral/README.md

-# 📚 Optimized PDF-QA System with Quantized Mistral-Nemo
+# 📚 PDF-QA System with Mistral-Nemo

 A high-performance RAG (Retrieval-Augmented Generation) system designed for low-latency document interrogation.
 This project features a **4-bit quantized Mistral-Nemo** model to achieve lightning-fast inference on T4 GPU, accessible via a custom Streamlit interface.